Body hairs as donor hairs

 * All patients are unique and individual results may vary.

-Dr. Epstein is one of a select surgeons with experience using body hair for scalp restoration.
+Dr. Epstein is one of a selected group of surgeons with experience using body hair for scalp restoration.
 Please view this video to see a patient who had over 900 chest hairs transplanted into the scalp, with nice regrowth.

 As this is a procedure in which Dr. Epstein specializes, and few, if any, other surgeons offer it, most of our patients travel from out of town.
 The entire procedure can be scheduled by email, phone, and webcam (a very popular option).